Frequently Asked Questions

 In order to practice mental health therapy as a psychologist, counselor, or marriage and family therapist, a person must receive a Master's degree and obtain licensure from a state accreditation board.
 All professionally trained clinicians should have an active license displayed to let you, as a client, know that you are working with a licensed professional in good standing with their accreditation board.

-Most typical therapy sessions last for 50-60 minutes, although in some cases the duration may be extended.
+Most typical therapy sessions last for 50-60 minutes, although in some cases the duration may be shortened or extended.
 This time is typically chosen because of the way many insurance companies pay for therapy sessions.
 It is typically easier to negotiate the length of session when a person pays out-of-pocket for services.
-Session frequency can also vary, occurring weekly, bi-weekly, monthly, or based on client needs.
+Session frequency can also vary, occurring weekly, every two weeks, monthly, or based on client needs.

 As mandatory reporters, there are limits to confidentiality that are in place to protect clients and others.
 If a therapist suspects that a child or dependent adult is in a situation where they are being abused, the therapist is required to report this to the proper authorities.
 Similarly, if a therapist suspects that a person is in danger of imminent physical harm, whether harm to self or harm to others, the therapist has a duty to report this to appropriate intervention authorities and/or warn others who may be in danger.

-Another way to get the most out of therapy is to strive to have open and honest communication with the therapist.
+Another way to get the most out of therapy is to strive to have open and honest communication with your therapist.
 Many people grow up being told that we shouldn't share our problems with others.
-Clients who can overcome this toxic message and share their thoughts, feelings, and emotions honestly with their therapist will often have a better chance of achieving their goals.
+Clients who can overcome this barrier to vulnerability and share their thoughts, feelings, and emotions honestly with their therapist will often have a better chance of achieving their goals.
 An important aspect of communication with the therapist is to feel comfortable telling the therapist if they feel that the model or approach being used is not working for them.
 Most therapists have a preferred method that they work from, but are trained in others that may be more effective for the client.